 - Provides the commercial capability to support high value, complex projects.

-Rachel is responsible for leveraging data and insights, implementing new technologies and driving innovation and partnerships to provide improved, integrated customer-centred solutions.
-Rachel also manages the Cluster’s reputation, government relations, communications and drive meaningful engagement with our stakeholders, customers and the community.
+Joost is responsible for leveraging data and insights, implementing new technologies and driving innovation and partnerships to provide improved, integrated customer-centred solutions.
+Joost also manages the Cluster’s reputation, government relations, communications and drive meaningful engagement with our stakeholders, customers and the community.

 Kirsten Watson leads the People and Culture division.

-Kirsten is responsible for defining, attracting, recruiting, developing and retaining the people needed to deliver the best transport system in the Australia and setting the standards across in how we support, develop and treat our people.
+Kirsten is responsible for defining, attracting, recruiting, developing and retaining the people needed to deliver the best transport system in Australia and setting the standards for the way we support, develop and treat our people.